 The front of the Metropolitan Museum of ArtCredit: @dario.nyc on Instagram

-Celebrate the Year of the Dragon with performances, interactive activities, and artist-led workshops for all ages at the Metropolitan Museum of Art’s Lunar New Year festival on February 3.
-The jam-packed event kicks off at 11am until 5pm with a Dragon Dance from the Wan Chi Ming Hung Gar Institute and features exciting programs throughout the day.
-Express yourself with a guided calligraphy workshop, create your own paper dragon or lucky lantern, watch a budaixi performance (traditional Chinese glove puppetry), listen to the poetic traditions of ancient China, and much more.
+Celebrate the Year of the Snake with performances, interactive activities, and artist-led workshops for all ages at the Metropolitan Museum of Art’s Lunar New Year festival on January 25.
+The jam-packed event kicks off at 12pm until 5pm with exciting programs throughout the day including performances, interactive activities, artist-led workshops, and more.
 Plus, Met volunteer guides will be around for gallery chats in Mandarin, English, Spanish, and Korean.
 All activities are free with Museum admission and no registration is required.

 Share your New York State adventures with us on Instagram and Twitter with #iSpyNY and tag us on Facebook!